KP-90/fakebook/README.md

 the api/backend can be found here - (https://github.com/KP-90/fakebook-api)

-The main goal of this project was to create a frontend that will work with a completely separate backend.
+The main goal of this project was to learn how to create a frontend that will work with a completely separate backend.

-- Deleting posts doesn't update bug. all posts variable isnt being updated when delete state changes.